chsxf/mfx/README.md

 Go to [this page](https://github.com/chsxf/mfx/wiki/Getting-Started) to start using MFX.

-# Complete documentation

-To access a deeper and more complete documentation on the design and usage of MFX, go to the [Framework Reference](https://github.com/chsxf/mfx/wiki/Framework-Reference).

 # Support

 Development on MFX is still active.
 Even though the project is production-ready, new features and bugfixes will come eventually.